 - State of decline: Only two states saw negative growth in card transaction revenue over the past two years.
 Wyoming saw a 1.12% decline, and Alaska was down 0.94%.

 - Power industries: Small businesses in the services industry are up 9.39% in card revenue, automotive is up 7.31%, food service (restaurants, cafes, etc.) is up 6.63%, and retail is up 4.77%.

 The graphic below shows how every U.S. state ranks out, and how local businesses in those states are faring in our four key industry segments.
 Take a moment to see how businesses in your state and industry are doing.

 This kind of analysis is possible because Womply partners with many of the nation’s top credit card processors to help small business merchants understand their company vital signs.
 Seeing a daily view of your business’s revenue can lead to better business decisions that save time and money (just ask the folks at Letcher Bros.
 Auto Repair).

 Once your business takes card payments, it’s extremely valuable to see how those transactions impact your business.
 Womply customers get a two-year view of all their transaction revenue and can easily see how sales are trending, which days are the best for sales, how they compare to other local businesses, and much more.
 To learn more about our small business software, talk to your credit card processor or request a demo.

 Did you enjoy “Small businesses are making more money from card transactions”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement